PhD study at the School of Engineering

 You should upload all the documentation required but we will need a minimum of a CV and transcripts of your most recent degree before we can access your application.
 Make sure you note your potential project supervisor on the form.

 This application is for admission to study only and the decision and offer is based on your academic achievements.
 If you are interested in being considered for a scholarship you will need you need to complete one of these forms, depending on what you are applying for.

-The deadline for applications wishing to be considered for scholarship is 11 January 2019 - see details on Scholarships below.
-Scholarships are a competitive process and outcomes will be announced by end of February 2019.
+The deadline for applications wishing to be considered for a School Scholarship is 31 January 2019 - see details on Scholarships below.
+Scholarships are a competitive process and outcomes will be announced by March 2019.